Danger 5

-Danger 5 is an Australian action comedy television series which premiered on SBS One on 27 February 2012.
-The men's adventure-magazine-inspired series was created by Dario Russo and David Ashby.
+Danger 5 is an Australian action surreal comedy television series which premiered on SBS One on 27 February 2012.
+The men's-adventure-magazine-inspired series was created by Dario Russo and David Ashby.
 The first series is set in a bizarre, campy, 1960s interpretation of World War II and follows a group of five international spies on a mission to kill Adolf Hitler and thwart his plans of world domination.
 The second series is set in a similarly bizarre interpretation of 1982, with Hitler again the villain after somehow surviving the end of the war.
 The second series began airing on SBS 2 on 4 January 2015.

 Project history

 Development

 After the success of the web series Italian Spiderman created by Alrugo Entertainment (Russo, Ashby, Tait Wilson, Will Spartalis and Boris Repasky), Australian broadcaster SBS became interested in turning the project into an interstitial television show.
 Due to ownership and copyright issues within the production team, the project fell through.
 Nonetheless, SBS were still interested in Russo and Ashby and in 2009 offered a development deal for a new show.
 Russo and Ashby submitted three concepts that, regardless of which was chosen, they would be happy to make.
 Danger 5 was the chosen concept, the most ambitious and dense of the three.